qmk/qmk_firmware/docs/macros.md

 };
 ```

 This defines two macros which will be run when the key they are assigned to is pressed.
-If you'd like them to run when the release is released instead you can change the if statement:
+If instead you'd like them to run when the key is released you can change the if statement:

 ```c
 	if (!record->event.pressed) {